joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-product-support-sso-ts/README.md

 > - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher
 > - Azure subscription
 > - [PnP PowerShell](https://pnp.github.io/powershell)
 > - You will need a Microsoft work or school account with [permissions to upload custom Teams applications](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
-The account will also need a Microsoft Copilot for Microsoft 365 license to use the extension in Copilot.
+The account will also need a Microsoft 365 Copilot license to use the extension in Copilot.

 ## Minimal path to awesome